sahithyandev/s3/src/content/docs/artificial-intelligence/09-searching-problem.md

 ### Optimal solution

-The solution with the lowest path cost.
+A solution with the lowest path cost.

 ## Measuring performance